LilianHeGao/merfish-sqi/README.md

 ## The problem

-Most spatial transcriptomics pipelines focus on spot calling, decoding, and segmentation — but whether the **sample itself** is any good is still judged by eye.
+Most spatial transcriptomics pipelines focus on downstream spot calling, decoding, and segmentation — but the starting point - whether the **sample itself** is any good is still judged by eye.
 SQI replaces that with a single, reproducible number.

 ## What it measures